RCG Home Rescue Team

 Subject-To & Creative Financing

 In some situations, investors can take over your existing mortgage payments, getting you out from under the debt while they handle the property.
-Complex but can be a lifeline in the right situation.

 Short Sale Specialists

 Some of our investors specialize in short sales and have relationships with lenders.
-They know how to navigate the approval process and can often get deals done that others can't.
+They know how to navigate the approval process and can often get deals done others can't.

 Best for: Underwater properties where lender approval is needed